Coastal Florida Seafood Boil And Tablescape!

 The plates show detailed instructions on how to eat a lobster.

-Also at the place setting are the tools needed, a wooden mallet for cracking shells and if that doesn’t work, lobster crackers and a pick to “dig” out the fleshy parts.
+Also at the place setting… are the tools needed, such as a wooden mallet for cracking shells and if that doesn’t work, lobster crackers and a pick to “dig” out the sweet, juicy, fleshy parts.

-The water glasses are mason jars as is the salt and pepper shakers.
+So are the red salt and pepper shakers.

 I placed a red lantern on one end of the table…